 Do you have any resources that have been especially helpful in your development as a teacher?
 If so, please feel free to contact the Diversity Coordinator (Nick Gallivan, email@example.com) to have them added to the list!

 Recruitment and Retention of Diverse Students and Faculty

 Center for Intercultural and Multilingual Advocacy (CIMA)

-The college’s continued commitment to the recruitment, retention, and graduation of underrepresented undergraduate students can be seen in many new and existing programs.
+The college’s continued commitment to the recruitment, retention, and graduation of underrepresented undergraduate and graduate students can be seen in many new and existing programs.
 The Center for Intercultural and Multilingual Advocacy (CIMA) oversees a number of these programs.

 Center for Student Success and Professional Services